mdsoto/log_analysis_usb_aapg/README.md

 <h2>Libraries for each session</h2>

-Here is a list of commands that need to be executed in a Command Prompt window in order to have the necessary libraries for each session:
+Here is a list of commands that need to be executed in a Command Prompt window (CMD) in order to have the necessary libraries for each session:

 * Session 1: